 The development of a high-resolution coupled one-dimensional/two-dimensional hydrodynamic model of Charles City, Iowa is presented in this study as part of a larger Iowa Flood Center initiative to create a library of steady inundation maps for communities in Iowa which have a high risk of flooding.
 Channel geometry from bathymetric surveys and surface topography from LiDAR were combined to create the digital elevation model (DEM) used in numerical simulations.
 Coupled one- and two-dimensional models were used to simulate flood events; the river channel and structures were modeled one-dimensionally, and the floodplain was modeled two-dimensionally.
 Spatially distributed roughness parameters were estimated using the 2001 National Land Cover Dataset.
 Simulations were performed at a number of mesh resolutions, and the results were used to investigate the effectiveness of re-sampling simulation results using higher- resolution DEMs.
 The effect of removing buildings from the computational mesh was also investigated.
 During 2011, the stream channel geometry is being changed as part of a recreational park in downtown Charles City.
 After incorporating the planned changes to the stream channel, the model was used to create a library of steady inundation maps which are available on the Iowa Flood Center website.

 Copyright 2011 Matthew Moore

 Moore, Matthew Roger.
-"Development of a high-resolution 1D/2D coupled flood simulation of Charles City, Iowa." master's thesis, University of Iowa, 2011.
+"Development of a high-resolution 1D/2D coupled flood simulation of Charles City, Iowa." master's Master's thesis, University of Iowa, 2011.